OHDSI/DatabaseConnector/cran-comments.md

 ## Downstream dependencies

-DatabaseConnector is used by CDMConnector, which was tested with this new version.
+DatabaseConnector is used by Achilles, CohortAlgebra, CohortExplorer, TreatmentPatterns, and CDMConnector, which were tested with this new version.
 No issues were found.